AndraPopa/Django-Snowboard-API/README.md

 _snowboardsapi_ folder and typing <code>python manage.py runserver</code>.

 Open a browser and navigate to http://127.0.0.1:8000/api/snowboards/ for the **REST implementation** of the Snowboard Models API.

+Navigate to **http://127.0.0.1:8000/hello-rider/** and check out the form.
+Enter your details and you will be prompted with **board recommendations** based on your profile.